COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/_site/First-report.md

 </figure>

-### Comparison Mobility Before and After Mobility Restrictions
+### Comparing mobility activity before and after the restriction measures

 Our goal is to assess whether restriction measures are having the desired effect in reducing the mobility of British people.
 Here, we directly compare the degree of mobility in different time periods across the four countries in the United Kingdom.
 After March 23rd, when an effective lockdown was imposed on the country, we see a great reduction in the levels of mobility across all of the UK.
 <br>